 I add snacks in last and base it on what might be lacking for that particular day.
 If we have carb heavy meals, I’ll write in protein snacks, and vice versa.
 If we don’t have fruit with meals, I might put smoothies in for snack that day.
 Popcorn on light cooking days (I try not to spend a lot of time on snacks and this includes doing dishes).

 Use arrows on your rough draft, scratch things out, and when you’ve got it how you want it, write a clean copy to put on your fridge and/or in your planner or mom binder.
-I have some free meal planning sheets in my Resource Library for you!
+Don’t forget to download your free meal planner printable!!

 5. Create Your Grocery List